-after creating a profile you’re forced to pay for access. despite the marketing site not mentioning fees, i figured whatever. it takes money to make money right? i subscribed for $29. then i did a quick search and found this reddit post accusing HustleWing of being a scam website with no real jobs. yikes!
+after creating a profile you’re forced to pay for access. despite the marketing site not mentioning fees, i figured whatever. it takes money to make money right? i subscribed for $29. then a quick search found this reddit post accusing HustleWing of being a scam website with no real jobs. yikes!

-everything you’re about to read took less than 30 minutes with my terminal and 2 bare hands. i didn’t brute force endpoints, write SQL injection queries, engage automated scanners, or DDOS servers. just common sense and a little bit of elbow grease.
+everything you’re about to read took less than 30 minutes with my terminal and 2 bare hands. i didn’t brute force endpoints, write SQL injection queries, engage scanners, or DDOS servers. just common sense and a little bit of elbow grease.

 HustleWing flaw #1 – not anonymous